Planning your trip to Peru

 altitude Cusco

-The altitude of Cusco can be an issue, as the city center of Cusco is located at about 3400 meters.
+The altitude of Cusco can be an issue for travellers.
+The city center of Cusco is located at about 3400 meters.
 Most people don´t have any problems with the altitude, or just some minor symptoms.
 Few people get sick.

 If you have never been at a high altitude, you don´t know if you will get altitude sickness.
 It doesn´t depend much on your physical fitness, age or gender whether you will get altitude sickness.
 Almost everybody will experience minor symptoms the first few days at altitude, like breathing faster, heart pumping faster and less energy.
 This is normal and goes away after a few days.
 You have altitude sickness when you get a headache, nausea or even vomiting.
 In that case, you can take pills for the altitude and you can get those in any pharmacy in Cusco.